harshsurana1507/Create3robot_Predictive_Maintenance/README.md

 5. Press Ctrl+c in the terminal where launch file of subscriber_launch is running.
 6. Run the excel_combine.py file to combine all the data of the sensors in 1 excel sheet according to the timestamp.
 7. Use the prediction.txt trained model and classification.txt trained model file.
 And give the location of the combined excel file.
-8. In the output of prediction we will get values less than 0.5 and classification as 0.
+8. In the output of prediction we will get values less than 0.7 .

 ### Example 2: Running the iRobot when hair or somedirt is surrounded around the wheel, which makes wheels rotation hard
 1. Repeat the steps 1 till 7 as in Example 1.
-2. In the output of prediction we will get values greater than 0.5 showing that maintenance is required and classification as 2, showing maintenance required of wheels.
+2. In the output of prediction we will get values greater than 0.7 showing that maintenance is required and classification as 2, showing maintenance required of wheels.

 ![image_alt](https://github.com/harshsurana1507/Create3robot_Predictive_Maintenance/blob/dea14f3c8736bea9e57794c89ba15520e582e2fd/IMG-20240805-160439.jpg)